What is real-time reporting?

 Learners will need to be taught how to use any real-time reporting application so that they can use it independently.
 Some software provides easy options for students to log in via QR codes, so it works for younger learners as well as those that are able to remember usernames and manage passwords.

 Parents and whānau also need to be taught how to log in and access any features the school will be using.

-Once students have learned how to use the software, they need to learn what to place into their portfolio and publish out to their wider audience.
+Once students have learned how to use the software, they need to learn what to place into their portfolio and publish to their wider audience.
 This may be different for each school and class.
-Ultimately the process should be student driven, but it’s also important that the students are posting with purpose and taking their audience into account.
-It’s desirable for the delay between the student posting and the notification to parents be as short as possible.
+Ultimately the process should be student-driven, but it’s also important that the students are posting with purpose and taking their audience into account.
+It’s desirable for the delay between the student posting and the notification to parents to be as short as possible.

 Most real-time reporting applications have teacher dashboards showing how often students are posting and what level of engagement there has been from parents/whānau.

 Teachers can match the evidence their students post against learning outcomes.

 Regular conversations with parents and caregivers, either face-to-face or electronically, can uncover any issues about the school’s real-time reporting.
 Parents can provide feedback on how they are finding the process.
 Through these conversations, teachers can monitor the partnership between home and school.